How to Apply for Croatian Citizenship by Descent as a U.S. Citizen

 Where do I submit the Croatian citizenship application?

-U.S. citizens submit their applications at the Croatian Embassy or Consulate responsible for their state of residence.
-If you live in Croatia with legal stay, you can apply at the local police administration office.
+U.S. citizens commonly submit applications at the Croatian embassy or consulate responsible for their state of residence.
+Applicants living in Croatia may follow a different local submission process.

 How long does the process take?

-Most U.S. applicants can expect 6–18 months after submission, though complex lineage or document issues can extend the timeline.
+Many U.S. applicants should plan for 6–18 months or longer after submission, though complex lineage, document issues, authority requests, and processing delays can extend the timeline.

 Can I apply for my family members simultaneously?

-Yes, especially for minor children, though additional parental consent and documentation may be required.
+Family members may sometimes prepare applications at the same time, especially minor children, though additional parental consent and documentation may be required.

-How can a U.S. citizen get Croatian citizenship?
+How can a U.S. citizen apply for Croatian citizenship?

-A U.S. citizen can obtain Croatian citizenship by:
+A U.S. citizen commonly prepares for the Croatian citizenship application process by:

 Can Americans get dual citizenship with Croatia?

-Am I eligible for Croatian citizenship if my grandfather was born there?
+Can I apply for Croatian citizenship if my grandfather was born there?